-Franc (Bass) the most furious of us all, wanted to kill him, to throw him in the canal.
+Franc (Bass) was the most furious of us all, wanted to kill him, to throw him in the ‘cut’ (canal).
 None of us were objecting.
 We searched him again and found a long stiletto knife!
 We immediately though, ‘what if just one of us had got ahead, got to the van before the rest of us and confronted him alone’?

-We ALL wanted to kill him even more.
-He seemed remarkably calm, although he was sweating heavily, a ‘drugs withdrawal’ kind of sweating
+We ALL wanted to kill him.
+He seemed remarkably calm, although he was sweating heavily, a ‘drugs withdrawal’ kind of sweating?

 Rather than kill him, we elected to call the police.

 Our robber suddenly became much more agitated.
-10 minutes later, as the police were getting closer he started to reveal a multitude of items he had cleverly concealed, in his ‘Fagen like’ coat, including quite a bit of English £’s cash.
+10 minutes later, as the police were getting closer he started to reveal a multitude of items he had cleverly concealed, in his ‘Fagen like’ coat, including quite a bit of our English (£’s) cash.